-On July 2, 2021, the Company entered into a contract with Thyme Care, Inc. ("Thyme Care"), an oncology benefit management company, through which Thyme Care was engaged to provide concierge cancer coordination services to the Company's Insurance members in New Jersey and develop a provider network to help ensure member access to high-value oncology care.
-Mr. Garipalli is a member of the Board of Thyme Care and holds an equity interest of less than five percent (5%) of that entity.
-Expenses and fees incurred related to this agreement were \$1.6 million and \$0.3 million for the years ended December 31, 2022 and 2021, respectively.
-Additionally, \$0.3 million and \$0.1 million were payable to Thyme Care at December 31, 2022, and December 31, 2021, respectively.
+Since July 2, 2021, the Company has contracted with Thyme Care, Inc. ("Thyme Care"), an oncology care management company, through which Thyme Care was engaged to provide cancer care management services to the Company's Insurance members in New Jersey and develop a provider network to help ensure member access to high-value oncology care.
+The Company and Thyme Care have amended the terms of the engagement, effective April 1, 2023, to include additional clinical services available to Clover members as well as the value based payment terms.
+The Company entered into an agreement with Thyme Care effective September 23, 2020 where the Company purchased 1,773,049 shares (less than five percent (5%) of its class A common stock).
+The fair value of these shares is \$0.5 million at December 31, 2023, and is recognized within Other assets, non-current, on the Consolidated Balance Sheet.
+In accordance with ASC 321, any changes in fair value associated with these shares are recognized within the audited Consolidated Statements of Operations and Comprehensive Loss.
+Mr. Garipalli is a member of the board of directors of Thyme Care and holds an equity interest of less than five percent (5%) of that entity.
+Expenses and fees incurred related to this agreement were \$2.3 million and \$1.6 million for the years ended December 31, 2023 and 2022, respectively.
+Additionally, \$0.2 million and \$0.3 million were payable to Thyme Care at December 31, 2023, and December 31, 2022, respectively.

-8. Property and Equipment, Net
+7. Property and Equipment, Net